 Since the taxable person is renting out a flat and a garage under a contract, point 5 of the table must only be filled with data for the main property, i.e. the flat.

 The taxable person also rented out a trailer in 2018 and claimed 10% of flat rate expenses for it.
 Since the subject of the rental is not a building/part of a building, point 9 need not be filled for this transaction.

 Property rental tax return SI

 A fine of EUR 250 to EUR 400 may be imposed by the tax authority on a person liable for income tax who fails to file a tax return.
 A fine of EUR 400 to EUR 5,000 may be imposed by the tax authority on taxable persons who provide incorrect or false information in their tax return.
 In both cases, in addition to a fine, the tax authority may impose on a person liable for income tax an additional tax liability.

 In addition to flats, houses and land, property also includes mobile homes, means of transport, etc.

-If you have incurred considerable costs in relation to real property (e.g. adaptation or major maintenance works) amounting to over 10% of your property rental income, you can reduce your tax base by over 10% by claiming the actual costs incurred.
+If you have incurred considerable costs in relation to real property (e.g. adaptation or major maintenance works) amounting to over 15 % (for the year 2019 and earlier 10 %) of your property rental income, you can reduce your tax base by over 15 % (for the year 2019 and earlier 10 %) by claiming the actual costs incurred.